 Surfshark offers good connection protocols at high levels of encryption.
 It does this while having servers that are able to support very fast speeds in many locations around the world.
 There are also unique features that make it appeal to a wider audience, such as the Shadowsocks protocol and of course, multihop VPN connections.

-If you combine all of that with the crazy price it’s going for (again, only $1.99 per month) that is an offer that is extremely hard to beat.
+When using a VPN you want to find one that's good enough that you will forget it's presence – just like SurfShark.
+For them, if you combine all of that with the crazy price it’s going for (again, only $1.99 per month) that is an offer that is extremely hard to beat.
 I say go for it!